marcobonni/DevelHope_Exercise/README.md

 # DevelHope
-# This repo is for uploading my progess in DevelHope and send my homework
+# This repo is for uploading my progress in DevelHope and send my homework
 # feel free to help me learn how to code!